The pleats swirling and exposing the red hidden within the pleats

 Identified the world over as a quintessential symbol of Scottish tradition, the kilt is a unique and very special garment that is robust, sentimental, and amazingly attractive.

 As with any traditional craft in the 21st century, tailoring and the intricate and highly specialised process of making a kilt is often diluted for the sake of manufacture and profit.
 Only a dedicated artisan, working out of passion and with respect for the traditional tailoring techniques of kilt making, will still honour the craft and build the quality kilts which last a lifetime at least; generations even.

-I have worked for years as a dressmaker and tailor as well as having another career path before learning the art of kilt-making passed down from one of the last master kilt makers of the Gordon Highlanders.
+I have worked for years as a dressmaker then a tailor as well as having another career path before learning the art of kilt-making passed down from one of the last master kilt makers of the Gordon Highlanders.
 Every kilt I make is more than a garment to me – it is a work of art, to last and be enjoyed – and I craft each with the same care and attention that they will receive from their future wearers.

 If you are interested in finding out more about commissioning a bespoke kilt for the young child to the adult, that is tailor-made to your precise requirements, or have a kilt that you would like restored, just contact me on firstname.lastname@example.org to arrange an initial conversation.
 Also handcrafted Pipers’ plaids, fly plaids and ladies’ sashes and shawls.